 Don't take it from me though, here's the master herself, Adele Revella, sharing an example buyer persona.

-So, there you have it, everything you need to create a detailed buyer persona, without having to ask endless irrelevant questions.
+So, there you have it, everything you need to create a detailed buyer persona to turbo-charge your digital marketing strategy, without having to ask endless irrelevant questions.